 TIP!
-You can tap Ø to attach a file that you want to share.
+You can tap or to attach a file that you want to share.

-5 Tap Send (or Send MMS) to send your message.
+5 Tap Send to send your message.

 TIP!

 - The 160-character limit may vary from country to country, depending on the language and how the text message is coded. - If an image, video or audio file is added to a text message, it is automatically converted into a multimedia message and you may be charged accordingly.